William Searle Holdsworth: A History of English Law

 A History of English Law, Holdsworth's greatest literary academic achievement, and eventually comprising 17 volumes, was published between 1903 and 1966, although Holdsworth himself only completed volumes 1 to 12 during his lifetime.
 Volumes 13 to 16 were posthumously edited by A. L. Goodhart and H. G. Hanbury, and volume 17, the index, was completed by John Burke.
 The work begins with Anglo-Saxon times, and it is an account of legal procedure and court organisation down to the Judicature Acts of 1875 and of the important phases of substantive law through the 18th century.
 The introductory volume 1 was frequently used as a textbook, and went through seven editions to 1956.

-Holdsworth's history has been criticised as involving lapses from fully modern scholarly standards, and is consequently treated with some caution by some current legal historians.
+Modern legal historians have criticized Holdsworth for his reliance on secondary sources, as compared to the extensive original research that Frederic William Maitland conducted for his History of English Law before the Time of Edward I. When historian Stanley Bertram Chrimes prepared the seventh edition of Holdsworth's first volume in 1956, Chrimes had to begin with a 77-page introduction updating Holdsworth's conclusions, and those caveats have themselves become outdated.